QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 *  When multiple templates are applied to a particular node, the order of application (as indicated by the client when applying the templates) determines the precedence within that node.

+If a client has knowledge of the complete contents of \<running\>, it can calculate the exact result of template expansion, independent of the server's operational state.

 Whenever the contents of a template is updated in \<running\>, the result of expanding out the template appears in \<intended\> and takes